vincentes/ts-email-verification/EVALUATION.md

 - Score of 50 for any other email domain.

 ## Potential Improvements
-* Building for `web` usage.
-Needs a more comprehensive setup.
-However, if `vitest` was used instead of `jest`, most likely the transformations could be applied in the wrapper SDK.
-Browsers, APIs, and CLIs, could simply use the SDK.
+* Building for `web` usage for ES module syntax.
+* Using `vitest`  instead of `jest` to not be restricted to `--target nodejs` for the WASM bindings.
 * Risks scoring system needs to have a more extensive list of trusted providers.
 Using a third-party API for risk scoring would be ideal depending on use case.

-* Uploading to NPM instead of requiring manually building the SDK for usage.
+* Installing the SDK from NPM instead of requiring manually building the SDK and using the relative project path.
 * Increase to 80%+ code coverage if used in a production environment.
 * Unicode and international domains should be valid.
 * Strict RFC-5321 compliance for edge cases for 100% valid email coverage.

 <img width="512" alt="Screenshot 2025-06-21 at 2 03 17 PM" src="https://github.com/user-attachments/assets/d480ad3e-236c-410b-9c9a-d0a5bf62cb90" />